schumanzhang/simple_music_player/README.md

 ## Pre-requisites

-Make sure you have installed a recent version of node.js and angular cli Run 'npm install' after cloning the repo
+Make sure you have installed a recent version of node.js and angular cli.

+Run 'npm install' after cloning the repo.

 ## Supported browser